 Stress is a short term physiological response that aids us in the face of danger – which is hardly a suitable state in which to live or even regularly spend time.
 Indeed, too much stress is known to make us vulnerable to ill-health.
-To eliminate harmful stress from our lives, we must learn how to put our anxieties in perspective and, above all, how to relax.
+To eliminate harmful stress from our lives, we must learn how to put our anxieties in perspective.
+And, above all, how to relax.

 It is impossible to eliminate all stress from daily life but we can reduce its impacts.
-When stressed, many of us are attracted to various forms of escapism – notably alcohol and cigarettes, which of course bring serious problems of their own.
+When stressed, many of us are attracted to various forms of escapism.
+Notably alcohol and cigarettes, which of course bring serious problems of their own.
 A far more appropriate response is to draw upon relaxation techniques, including not only such practices as meditation but also various aspects of positive thinks that owe more to pragmatic common sense than to Eastern traditions.
-The best solution will differ from one individual to another, and will usually be found by personal experiment.
+The best solution will differ from one individual to another.
+And will usually be found by personal experiment.

 1. Set Yourself Realistic Target

-Set yourself realistic targets, in both the short and the long term.
+Always set yourself realistic targets, in both the short and the long term.
 Do not feel that you have to achieve all these targets to retain self-esteem.
 Congratulate yourself on your successes.
 Do not flagellate yourself for your failures.

 2. Self-Reflection Session